Your complete guide to current accounts

 Free overseas use

-Recent years have seen the emergence of a host of app-based bank accounts, with one big selling point ‒ they are great for people to use overseas.
+In recent years, we've seen app-based bank accounts become commonplace, with one big selling point ‒ they are great for people to use overseas.

 With a normal bank account, if you make a withdrawal abroad or use your card to buy something while on holiday, it’s a costly mistake as there are fees and charges thrown on top.